bettersg/saylah/README.md

 ## What is the plan for the future?

-The program is always evolving and so the future development ideas can be found in the issues section under the issues [enhancement](https://github.com/Merkie/freespeech/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) tab.
+The program is always evolving and so the future development ideas can be found in the issues section under the issues [enhancement](https://github.com/bettersg/saylah/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) tab.

 ## How do I use the program?

-The web site for the program is up and useable, you can find it [here](http://freespeechaac.com/).
+The web site for the program is up and useable, you can find it [here](http://saylah.sg/).
+All the changes merged with the `deploy` branch are available there.

 ## Contributing

-Can find our source code on [Github](https://github.com/Merkie/freespeech).
+Can find our source code on [Github](https://github.com/bettersg/saylah).

 Please read [our Contributing guide](/.github/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
-When contributing, email me at archercalder@gmail.com.
+When contributing, email us at [chaitanyabaranwal@better.sg](mailto:chaitanyabaranwal@better.sg) or [sids@better.sg](mailto:sids@better.sg).

 Please make sure to follow our [Code Of Conduct](/.github/CODE_OF_CONDUCT.md) in all manners when contributing to this project.

 ## Authors

-### Core Team
+### Original Freespeech app
 * **Archer Calder** - *Initial work/Core Team Member/Creator* - [Merkie](https://github.com/Merkie)

     [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/merkie)